 Free online JSON formatter, validator, and developer tools.

-CSV works naturally for flat arrays of objects β each object becomes a row, each key becomes a column header.
+CSV works naturally for flat arrays of objects โ each object becomes a row, each key becomes a column header.
+The difficulty arises with nested objects and arrays.

 function jsonToCsv(jsonArray) {